DSeanGray/CV/README.md

 *Sales Trainer*

-- Transformed a previously reactive office administration team of 4 into a successful sales team billing £5000 per month
+- Transformed a previously reactive team of 4 into a successful sales team billing £5000 per month
-- Quickly built rapport with the new team and current management providing planned daily sales training in groups of 2 - 4
+- Quickly built rapport with the new team providing planned daily training in groups
-- Assisted the Director with implementing a sales management and call logging system that integrated with the CRM system.
+- Implemented a sales management and call logging system that integrated with the CRM system.
-- Rolled out a new business process using the updated system to the users in the office
+- Rolled out new business processes for the updated system to all users

 **RSK Business Solutions** (August 2016 - December 2016)